 For me, it’s all about watching Jesus change people’s lives, especially students.
 I love connecting with them and helping them connect with Christ.
 When kids experience real life change and come to you later to say, “you impacted my life”, it makes all the hard life decisions worth it.

 My wife and I met in High School and have been married since 2001.
-She is the Principal at Beulah Elementary School.
+She is employed with the Lee County School System.
 We have 4 kids, all of which are involved in extracurricular activities like baseball, softball, and competitive swim.
 We love Auburn athletics and serving our community.